ccb-hms/osca-workbench/README.md

 ## Source

-This lesson is a template lesson that uses [The Carpentries Workbench][workbench] and is based on materials from the [OSCA tutorial at the ISMB 2023](https://bioconductor.github.io/ISMB.OSCA/).
+This lesson is a template lesson that uses [The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) and is based on materials from the [OSCA tutorial at the ISMB 2023](https://bioconductor.github.io/ISMB.OSCA/).